codyburleson/litmojo/README.md

+# LitMojo Plugin for Obsidian

-LitMojo is a plugin for writers with a vision to deliver a variety of features for writing and publishing.
+LitMojo is an Obsidian plugin for writers with a vision to enhance writing and publishing.

-### Features
+## Features

-We're just getting started, so we only offer one feature now:
+We're just getting started, so we only offer one feature for now:

-#### Longform Compiler
+### Longform Compiler

 The Longform Compiler feature allows you to compile a manuscript into markdown or HTML from multiple markdown files.